kdkeyser/rust-docker/README.md

 ./run-docker.sh

-You now are logged in to the container as the developer user.
-By default, tmux is running as the shell.
+You now are logged in to the container as the developer user (password is `developer` too).
+By default, `tmux` is running as a screen multiplexer, `fish` is running as the shell.

 ## Useful tools: